Frequently Asked Questions

 The Book: Lighthouse in the Desert

-The book is actively being developed.
-Estimated 140-150K words.
-The editing process is slated to begin in February 2026.
-I'll be sharing behind-the-scenes updates, early chapter previews among many others through the newsletter, Social Media and on my 'Desert Reflections Blog'.
+The manuscript is finished and the editing process is started.
+I'll be sharing behind-the-scenes updates, early chapter previews, and many others through the newsletter, social media, and on my Desert Reflections Blog.

 A firm date will be announced once the manuscript and production timeline are locked.
 A projected date of August 1, 2026 is the current goal.
 The newsletter is the best way to hear first.

-Lighthouse in the Desert explores a wide range of themes and sub-themes: father-son relationships, life & death, travel, culture-shock, freedom & captivity, despair & hope, darkness & light, faith & reason, sorrow & joy, defeat & triumph, the power of prayer, obedience, reconciliation & repentance, endurance, and the surprising ways God shepherds us—often when our plans fall apart.
+Lighthouse in the Desert explores a wide range of themes and sub-themes: father-son relationships, life & death, travel, culture shock, freedom & captivity, despair & hope, darkness & light, faith & reason, sorrow & joy, defeat & triumph, the power of prayer, obedience, reconciliation & repentance, endurance, and the surprising ways God shepherds us - often when our plans fall apart.

-That's the aim.
+Yes, that's the aim.
 Depending on interest, there may also be an audiobook.
 Details will follow closer to launch.

 About Dubai & the Desert

-Firstly, it's the physical setting of the story, Dubai.
-Built on and surrounded by a vast desert.
+Firstly, it's the physical setting of the story, Dubai, built on and surrounded by a vast desert.
 Furthermore, as it relates to Scripture, the desert is a place of testing and formation, where God meets people with clarity, correction, and provision.
 It's a fitting backdrop for a memoir about growth and guidance.

 Speaking & Media

 Yes.
-Sharing my testimony, book signings, Q&A, conferences, retreats, book-themed sessions and many others.
-Use the 'Contact' page to start the conversation.
-Dates and times of events will be made available via the newsletter as well as on Social Media platforms and here on the website.
+Sharing my testimony, book signings, Q&A, conferences, retreats, book-themed sessions, and many others.
+Use the Contact page to start the conversation.
+Dates and times of events will be made available via the newsletter as well as on social media platforms and here on the website.

-If you need bios, headshots, or talking points, visit the 'Contact' page and mention this in your message and I'll send a simple media kit for now.
-I'm in the process of preparing a formal kit as well as a 'Media Kit' page.
+If you need bios, headshots, or talking points, visit the Contact page and mention this in your message and I'll send a simple media kit for now.
+I'm in the process of preparing a formal kit as well as a Media Kit page.